Staphylococcus/brain-from-brane/docs/glossary.md

 ## Bio-Informational Complex <a name="bio-informational-complex"></a>
 A tightly integrated unit where biological hosts and information systems function as quasi-organismic wholes that co-evolve and protect their informational patterns (see [5e-bio-informational-complex](05-competitive-dynamics/5e-bio-informational-complex.md)).

+## Boundary Stabilization <a name="boundary-stabilization"></a>
+A mechanism of [outward stabilization propensity](#outward-stabilization-propensity) whereby stable patterns create well-defined interfaces that constrain neighboring patterns, reducing local entropy.
+This mechanism operates across scales from quantum systems to biological organisms to information networks, enabling self-stabilizing patterns to extend their organizational influence to surrounding environments.

 ## Cognitive Biases
 Systematic patterns of deviation from norm or rationality in judgment.
 They are often studied in psychology, sociology and behavioral economics.